ortsanpablo/thesis/readme.md

 produces graphs of the thesis.

 #### 7) Misc
-smart_cond_mod.py contains code for old tensorflow version that was used by STraTS an is necessary to run the experiments.
+smart_cond_mod.py contains code for old tensorflow version that was used by STraTS and is necessary to run the experiments.